Taxonomy, Botany of Trumpet Vines

 These plants spread by suckering underground runners, as well as from seed.
-The flip side of all this aggressiveness: they are useful in soil erosion prevention.
+This makes them tough to eradicate.
+For example, the runners may push up between the branches of shrubbery and go undetected; all the while, they are taking in nutrients that keep the plant strong.
+The flip side of all of this aggressiveness is that they are useful in preventing soil erosion on a hillside.

-Concerns over the plants' aggressiveness extends to use around your home, garage or outdoor storage shed: The holdfasts of their aerial roots can damage siding on buildings.
+Concerns over the plants' aggressiveness extends to use around your home, garage or outdoor storage shed: The suckers of their aerial roots can damage siding on buildings.

-Campsis radicans is also a skin irritant for some people.
+There is also a skin irritant in trumpet vines that affects some people.

 Most care issues revolve around containing trumpet vines: They are not for low-maintenance landscaping.
 Grow them on a sturdy garden arbor or wooden fence.
-This vigorous grower does need to be contained if you don't want it spreading all over the place!
+This vigorous grower does need to be contained if you do not want it spreading all over the place.
 Faithfully pull up any new shoots that pop up from the root system, and remove the seeds before they fall upon the earth.

 Birdwatchers are often tempted to plant trumpet vines because they draw hummingbirds.
-But other plants that attract hummingbirds are available, including some lower-maintenance plants.
+But other, better plants that attract hummingbirds are available, including some that require less work on your part.